ddnexus/pagy/docs/api/paginators/offset.md

 ---
-title: pagy_offset
+title: :offset
-icon: arrow-left
+icon: plug
+order: 100
 categories:
   - Paginators
 ---

-`pagy_offset` is a generic OFFSET paginator method, usable with ORMs collections.
+`:offset` is a generic OFFSET paginator usable with ORMs collections.

 It uses the full OFFSET pagination technique, which triggers two SQL queries: